iruleonu/IRShowcase/README.md

 [![Build Status](https://travis-ci.org/iruleonu/IRShowcase.svg)](https://travis-ci.org/iruleonu/IRShowcase)

 Showcase of a native app fetching random posts list and the full post details (with comments) after clicking on a specific post.
-Feed data is grabbed from [here](http://jsonplaceholder.typicode.com/posts).
+The feed data is being grabbed from [here](http://jsonplaceholder.typicode.com/posts).

 * Persists the posts, poster details and comments for availability when using the app without network
 * ReactiveSwift, MVVM, coordinators